 Exploration of campus, college, academic resources for student success, and development of the characteristics and strategies of lifelong learning.
-Satisfactory/Unsatisfactory grading option is available.
+Includes an introduction to the learning technologies associated with academic success.
 Recommended for students in the first-semester of college or transferring from another institution.